 Once you’ve checked in, ask staff about the free walking tour.
 It runs every day and is a great way to familiarise yourself with Granada.

-Location: Right in Granada city center, within walking distance of all the main sights.
+Location: A perfect location right in Granada city centre, within walking distance of all the main sights.

 This is one of the best hostels in Granada for